Our use of cookies

 How long we will keep your personal information?

-Any records kept on the internal Trading Standards database will be kept for six years from the date of submission, or six years from the date of resolution of the complaint, and then destroyed.
+We will keep any records on the internal Trading Standards database for six years from the date of submission, or six years from the date of resolution of the complaint, and then destroyed.

 How your information is stored?